jrrickard/jrrickard.github.io/_posts/2016-10-20-winter-series-the-xenon-impl.markdown

 ```

-As you can see, this is pretty simple.
-The AUTO_MERGE_IF_NOT_NULL enables me to write a little bit less logic in the service, which we'll look at next.
-It's really just a Java representation the object that will be serialized as JSON and stored in Lucene via the service.
+This is a pretty simple example.
+The AUTO\_MERGE\_IF\_NOT\_NULL will enable me to write a little bit less logic in the service when I implement PATCH on participants (a future post).
+It's really just a Java representation the object that will be serialized as JSON and stored in Lucene via the service, much the same way you might write objects to use with another serialization library like [Jackson](https://github.com/FasterXML/jackson).

 Now for the service: